Taproot Theatre

 GRAND (TAPROOT) Theatre; Seattle, Washington.

 The Greenwood Theatre was listed at 8503 Greenwood Avenue in 1914.
-The Taproot Theatre has had many names over the years including Rainbow Theatre in August 1925, with a seating capacity for 500.
-It was later renamed Grand Theatre, North End Theatre and Movie House.
+This theatre has had many names over the years including its reopening name Rainbow Theatre in August 1925, with a seating capacity for 500.
+It was later renamed North End Theatre, Movie House and back to Greenwood Theatre on October 10, 1980 when it was operated by Seven Gables Theatres.
+It was renovated in 1996.
+By 2005 it was operating as a live theatre named Taproot Theatre.

 Contributed by William Gabel